Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 These heroes, while not viable in all situations, shine on specific maps or against specific team compositions.
 The heroes in Tier 4 are effective in their own right, but likely shouldn’t be relied upon for general use.
 A great player can make almost anything work, but if you’re sitting at hero select at the beginning of a game, these are not your go-to choices.

 If you enjoy winning your competitive games, you might want to steer away from these picks unless you happen to know exactly what you’re doing.
-In which case, you wouldn’t be reading our tier list in the first place.
+In which case, you probably wouldn’t be reading our tier list in the first place.

 Tier List Hero Details